 Acronym is one of the commonly used types of word formed from the first letter or letters of a compound word/ term and used as a single word.

-An antonym is a word that has opposite meaning of an another word
+An antonym is a word that has the opposite meaning of another word

 Example: Forward is an antonym of word backward or open is an antonym of word close.

 Back formation word is a new word that is produced by removing a part of another word.

 Example: In English, ‘tweeze’ (pluck) is a back formation from ‘tweezers’.

 Clipped word is a word that has been clipped from an already existing long word for ease of use.

 Collocation is a use of certain words that are frequently used together in a form of a phrase or a short sentence.

 Example: Make the bed,

 Compound words are created by placing two or more words together.
 When compound word is formed the individual words lose their meaning and form a new meaning collectively.
 Both words are joined by a hyphen, a space or sometime can be written together.